Pseudo-isotopies of simply connected 4-manifolds: The disc replacement criterion

+\cref{fig:SmallerSwallowTails,fig:SmallerSpheres} illustrate the problem with the scenario where the interval $I$ shrinks to its midpoint.
+In this case the new boundary 2-spheres of the product $I^*\times S^2=[1/4, 3/4]\times S^2$, denoted $A^*$ and $\widetilde{A^*}$ in the figures, have extra intersections with $B_{W, \widetilde W}$.
+Note that $A^*$ and $\widetilde{A^*}$ serve as ascending spheres of the 2-handle for some respective values of the horizontal parameter $t$ in the Cerf graphic after the swallowtails are eliminated; this can be seen in \cref{fig:SmallerSwallowTails}.
+The end result of the shrinking, $\{ 1/2\}\times S^2$, has extra intersections with $B_{W, \widetilde W}$ as well.
+All these extra intersections give a contradiction with Quinn's claim.

+Shrinking $I$ to any other point leads to essentially the same problem.
+For example, the interval~$I$ will shrink with one end or the other fixed if, as Quinn proposes, we push the swallowtail all the way to the end as we cancel it.
+Shrinking the interval $I$ to its endpoint, say $1$, has an intermediate stage $[1/2,1]\times S^2$.
+In this case, the two boundary 2-spheres are $A^*:=\{1/2\}\times S^2$ and $\widetilde A=\{1\} \times S^2$, and $A^*$ has extra intersections with $B_{W, \widetilde W}$.
+Hence analogously to the previous case, after the swallowtail is cancelled, $A^*$ appears as the ascending sphere of the 2-handle for some value of the parameter~$t$.
+These additional intersections therefore again contradict Quinn's claim.
+As a consequence of this discussion we see that, in the course of the swallowtail cancellation, the intersections between $A$ or $\widetilde{A}$ and $B$ which were eliminated by doing Whitney moves across $W$ and $\widetilde{W}$ necessarily reappear.

-This completes our explanation of the mistake in Quinn's proof, but now we show that in fact the end result of Quinn's method is nothing more than factorization.
+Now we show that in fact the end result of Quinn's method is nothing more than factorization.
+For the sake of concreteness in the exposition below, we consider the scenario where $I$ shrinks to its midpoint, but the same conclusion can be made regardless of how the interval shrinks.
 After completely cancelling the swallowtail, we are left with the ascending sphere for the $2$--handle at the time of the cancellation being a sphere which we now call $\overline{A}$, equal to $\{1/2\} \times A$ in the original $I \times A$.
 The resulting Cerf graphic with ascending and descending spheres is shown in Figure~\ref{fig:QuinnCancelled}.
 The key point to note is that now the ascending $A$ spheres are moving in time, whereas originally they were fixed and only the $B$ spheres moved.
 Furthermore, the sphere $\overline{A}$ moves forward in time to $A$ by a Whitney move along a new Whitney disc which we call $W^*$, and moves backwards in time to $\widetilde{A}$ by a Whitney move along a Whitney disc which we call $\widetilde{A^*}$.
 These Whitney (finger) moves are indicated by labelled arrows in Figure~\ref{fig:QuinnCancelled}, and the discs themselves are illustrated in Figure~\ref{fig:NewWhitneyDisks}.

 The final observation is that the $4$--tuple $(\overline{A},B_{W,\widetilde{W}},W^*,\widetilde{W^*})$ is in fact isotopic to the original $4$--tuple $(A,B,W,\widetilde{W})$ as seen in Figure~\ref{F:ABVWWtilde}.
 Thus after an isotopy in the middle middle level, the family illustrated in Figure~\ref{fig:QuinnCancelled} becomes a family in which, starting at the middle and working to the right, $B$ does a Whitney move across $\widetilde{W}$, then undoes that with a finger move back across $\widetilde{W}$, and then does the original Whitney move across $W$.